openmas-ai/openmas/examples/legacy/basic/README.md

 ## Testing the Examples

-Each example has corresponding tests in the `tests/unit/examples/` directory that demonstrate how to test agent behavior using the SimpleMAS testing utilities.
+Each example has corresponding tests in the `tests/unit/examples/` directory that demonstrate how to test agent behavior using the OpenMAS testing utilities.

 To run the tests:
 ```bash